MAvecillas23/capstone_project_3/Readme.md

     1.Earthquake Data

-    -Description: Retrieves earthquake information within a 15 mile radius of the specified location.
+    - Description: Retrieves earthquake information within a 15-mile radius of the specified location.

-    -Data Returned:
+    - Data Returned:
-        -Date of each earthquake
+        - Date of each earthquake
-        -Magnitude 3.0 or higher
+        - Magnitude (3.0 or higher)
+        - Location (relative to the specified city, including coordinates or nearby landmarks)

     -Timeframe: Covers earthquakes from the last 3 years.